 Your Business and Customer Retention

-It does not matter if you have been in business for years or have just started your business; attracting customers is not free.
-Based on what you are offering and what your industry is, getting new customers can cost you between a single dollar to thousands.
+It does not matter if you have been in business for years or have just started; attracting customers is not free.
+Based on your offering and your industry, getting new customers can cost you between a single dollar and thousands.
 That is why customer retention strategies are essential to boost customer loyalty.

-Customer retention is one way that you can generate revenue while reducing your expenses simultaneously.
+Customer retention is one way to generate revenue while simultaneously reducing your expenses.
 According to Harvard Business Review, many companies will spend between 5 times to 25 times more to get a new customer than to keep an existing customer.
 That means prioritizing and planning strategies that can accelerate progress for your revenue goals while letting your business grow.

 What is Customer Retention?